Vermin (character)

 Vermin (Edward Whelan) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an adversary of Captain America and Spider-Man.
 A geneticist working for Baron Zemo and Arnim Zola, Edward Whelan was subjected to an experiment that mutated him into a humanoid rat, gaining superhuman abilities, as well as the predatory instincts of a rat.
 The character's most notable appearance was in the storyline "Kraven's Last Hunt".

 Publication history

 The character's first appearance was in Captain America #272 (August 1982).
 He was created by J. M. DeMatteis and Mike Zeck.

 He became an antagonist for Spider-Man as well in Marvel Team-Up #128 (April 1983), fighting both Captain America and Spider-Man.
 These initial stories established Vermin as a tragic figure mutated by Baron Zemo's experiments.

 Vermin gained prominence during the 1987 storyline "Kraven's Last Hunt", appearing across multiple Spider-Man titles.
-The character was further explored in "The Child Within" arc in Spectacular Spider-Man #178-184 (1991-1992), which delved into his traumatic backstory and temporary reversion to human form under Ashley Kafka's care.
+The character was further explored in "The Child Within" arc in The Spectacular Spider-Man #178-184 (1991-1992), which delved into his traumatic backstory and temporary reversion to human form under Ashley Kafka's care.

-In recent years, Vermin has appeared in major crossover events including the "Hunted" arc in Amazing Spider-Man vol. 5 #16-23 (2019), where he was captured by Arcade and gained the ability to clone himself.
+Vermin appeared in the "Hunted" arc in The Amazing Spider-Man vol. 5 #16-23 (2019), where he was captured by Arcade and gained the ability to clone himself.